Data Protection Policy | IRIS

 11. Training and Audit

-NITK is required to ensure that all staff undergoes adequate training to enable them to comply with data protection law.
+NITK is required to ensure that all staff undergo adequate training to enable them to comply with data protection law.
 NITK must also regularly test IRIS NITK’s systems and processes to assess compliance.

 The IRIS Team must regularly review all the systems and processes under their control to ensure that it is in compliance with this policy.